h2non/nar/README.md

 ### Options

-The following options can be declared in your application `package.json` as properties members of the `archive` object
+Following options can be declared in your application `package.json` as properties members of the `archive` object

-By default, dependencies will be matched from `package.json`
+Packages dependencies names will be matched from `package.json`

 #### dependencies
 Type: `boolean`